 The big cup race smacked of the smart set, the Four Hundred, the polo field and it wore the Vanderbilt trade-mark.
 The contest had become the most popular and most fashionable of our sporting events.
 It quickly took a place in public esteem akin to that of the World Series at the present time, only the Vanderbilt had a bluestocking flavor that baseball, being of the people, never could have.

-I'll continue the story with Part Two later this month, on my father's birthday.
-An innovative concrete roadway became part of the circuit in 1908.
+In Part Two of this story, we'll read how an innovative concrete roadway became part of the circuit in 1908.
 Then in 1910:

 They're three wide coming out of the Metropolitan turn!
 Now four wide!
 And that was just the traffic headed to the race.